axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ### `SAP Sailor Tracker Service`
 Background process for starting, pausing and stopping tracking.
 Registers all receivers on a pending intent, which is send periodically.

-### `doPostTask`
+### `AsyncJsonPostTask`
-Async task that handles the execution of post requests.
+Async task that handles the execution of post requests with Json content.

-### `doGetTask`
-Async task that handles the execution of get requests.

-### `AppPreferences`
+### `OnlineDataManager`
-Helper Class for accessing the App Preferences specified in settings_view.xml
+Enables accessing of data from the DataStore.
+Loads data from Servlets using GET-Requests via a DataLoader.
+Usage for example in SelectRaceFragment, which loads the RaceLogsInPreRacePhase so that the user can select the race he wants to take part in.

 ### `DataStore`
 Interface for the DataStore which stores all data that is relevant for the App (managed Races, Competitors, ...)
-Implementation: InMemoryDataStore
+Implementation: `InMemoryDataStore`

 ### `DataLoader`
 AsyncDataLoader which does an HTTP GET to a given URL, parses the data (with a DataParser) and sends the data to a DataHandler.

+### `AppPreferences`
+Helper Class for accessing the App Preferences specified in settings_view.xml

+### `ListFragmentWithDataManager`
+Base Class, which provides easy access to the data manager for a Fragment, which wants to display the data in a List.
+Used for example in the Select*Fragments.

 ## ToDo